-During the period of affordability and/or the extended use period of a Project, LHC will examine at least annually the financial condition of Projects assisted with federal funds to determine the continued financial viability of the Project.
+During the period of affordability and/or the extended use period of a Project, LHC will examine at least annually the financial condition of Projects assisted with LHC soft funds or federal funds to determine the continued financial viability of the Project.
 Federal regulations require LHC to take actions to correct problems in Projects financed with federal funds, to the extent feasible.